oscarescuderoarnanz/XAI4MTS/README.md

 Óscar Escudero-Arnanz, Cristina Soguero-Ruiz, Joaquín Álvarez-Rodríguez, Antonio G. Marques

 ## Abstract
-**Objective:** Many real problems in healthcare involve Multivariate Time Series (MTS) as input and Time Series (TS) as output.
-A key example is predicting Multidrug Resistance (MDR) acquisition in Intensive Care Unit (ICU) patients over time.
-To enhance interpretability, we propose novel eXplainable Artificial Intelligence (XAI) methods for "MTS-to-TS" inference architectures, enabling time-resolved risk assessments critical for clinical decision-making.
+**Objective:** Many healthcare problems involve complex patient trajectories represented as Multivariate Time Series (MTS), with predictions often coming as Time Series (TS) outputs.
+Despite recent advances, these "MTS-to-TS" inference tasks remain challenging due to data irregularity, temporal dependencies, and the need for clinical explainability.
+To address these demands, we propose novel eXplainable Artificial Intelligence (XAI) methods for "MTS-to-TS" architectures, enabling tracking of patient evolution and identification of key variable patterns associated with adverse outcomes.
+We evaluate our approach on private ICU data from the University Hospital of Fuenlabrada (UHF) for Multidrug Resistance (MDR) prediction and the public HiRID dataset (circulatory failure).
-**Methods:** We introduce XAI techniques for "MTS-to-TS" inference, including i) Irregular Time SHapley Additive exPlanation (IT-SHAP), a post-hoc method extending TimeSHAP to TS outputs for time-resolved feature importance; ii) Hadamard Attention, an intrinsic mechanism capturing key temporal dependencies; and iii) Causal Conditional Mutual Information-based feature selection, a pre-hoc approach identifying informative variables before training.
+**Methods:** We introduce three XAI techniques: i) Irregular Time SHapley Additive exPlanation (IT-SHAP), a post-hoc extension of TimeSHAP to TS outputs; ii) Hadamard Attention, an intrinsic mechanism for capturing temporal dependencies; and iii) Causal Conditional Mutual Information, a pre-hoc approach for feature selection.
-**Results:** We evaluate our approach using 16 years of ICU data from the University Hospital of Fuenlabrada in Spain, covering 71 variables and more than 3,000 admissions.
-IT-SHAP identifies critical MDR risk factors, such as early antibiotic administration (PEN, SUL) and bacterial cultures (Staphylococcus, Pseudomonas), validated by clinical experts.
-We also demonstrate generalizability in circulatory failure prediction.
-**Conclusion:** Our XAI framework improves interpretability in ``MTS-to-TS'' predictions, with IT-SHAP proving most effective, especially with architectures using attention mechanisms.
-It enhances explainability in clinical decision-making, identifying key MDR risk factors and generalizing to other ICU conditions.
+**Results:** MDR prediction achieved highest performance with a GRU using Hadamard Attention (ROC-AUC=0.783 ± 0.023), while circulatory failure was best predicted with LSTM (ROC--AUC of 0.9970 ± 1.6e^-3).
+In terms of explainability, IT-SHAP uncovered clinically relevant risk factors—early antibiotic use and bacterial cultures—later validated by UHF clinicians.
+**Conclusion:** Our framework offers temporal explainability in ``MTS-to-TS'' architectures, allowing clinicians to trace disease trajectories and understand the contribution of each variable at each time step.
-**Significance:** By integrating real-time, explainable MDR risk predictions into Electronic Health Record systems, our approach enables timely interventions, improved antimicrobial stewardship, and better infection control strategies.
-Its scalability to other ICU conditions highlights its potential for broader clinical adoption.
+**Significance:** Integrating explainable MDR risk predictions into EHR systems enables early interventions, improved antimicrobial stewardship, and infection control.
+The framework’s scalability to other ICU challenges underscores its clinical impact.

+> Submission Status: This manuscript has been submitted to IEEE Transactions on Biomedical Engineering and is currently under review.

 ## Project Structure